samathaluca/new-lazycamp/test.md

-### Manual Testing
+## Manual Testing

 Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.

 Due to the incompatability between gitpod IDE and gmail all sent email manual tests could only be carried out once the project had been deployed.
 FB messenger will not work in the IDE and needs to be deployed to test.

-Aside from the email and messenger manual tests, all commits to the github repository was preceded by changes that had been tested and proved to run successfully in the browser.
+Aside from the email and messenger manual tests, all commits to the github repository were preceded by changes that had been tested and proved to run successfully in the IDE.
 After each new commit the deployed app was tested to check the changes were successful.

 After each change proved to work well in a particular screen size responsive design manual tests were completed using both chrome and Firefox dev tools.
 Each test was carried out in both browsers in both local and deployed versions.

-Periodically extensive manual testing was carried out using 2 desktop screen sizes, 3 laptops, 2 tablets and 4 different mobile phones.
+Periodically extensive manual testing was carried out using 2 desktop screen sizes, 3 laptops, 2 tablets and 7 different mobile phones.
 Knowledge that testing responsive design in dev tools is not always 100% accurate, true rendering on the physical devices was relied upon through development.

 #### Devices tested